ibm-cloud-docs/appid/cd-users.md

 You can manage your Cloud Directory users through the {{site.data.keyword.appid_short_notm}} dashboard or by using the APIs.
 {: shortdesc}

 When a user signs up for your application, they do so through a self-service workflow that automatically triggers emails such as a welcome or verification request.
 When you, as an administrator, add a user to your app a self-service workflow is not initiated, which means that users do not receive any emails from your application.
-If you want your users to still be notified that they've been added, you can trigger the messaging workflows through the [App ID management API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.set_cloud_directory_email_dispatcher).
+If you want your users to still be notified that they've been added, you can trigger the messaging flows through the [App ID management API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.set_cloud_directory_email_dispatcher).

 ### Adding users